DeVante Parker

-DeVante Parker (born January 20, 1993) is an American football wide receiver for the New England Patriots of the National Football League (NFL).
-He was drafted by the Miami Dolphins in the first round in the 2015 NFL Draft.
-He played college football at Louisville.
+DeVante Parker (born January 20, 1993) is an American former professional football player who was a wide receiver for nine seasons in the National Football League (NFL).
+He played college football for the Louisville Cardinals and was selected by the Miami Dolphins in the first round of the 2015 NFL draft with the 14th overall pick.
+He played with the New England Patriots in 2022 and 2023.

-Early years
+Early life

 Parker is the son of Raneca Parker and former Louisville running back Anthony Shelman.
 He attended Ballard High School in Louisville, Kentucky, where he was a three-sport star in football, track and basketball.
 He was a two-time All-State performer.
 He totaled 73 catches for 1,438 yards and 12 touchdowns as a junior.
 He was named first-team All-State by The Courier-Journal.
 He recorded 209 yards and one touchdown against 6-A state champion Trinity, 137 and two touchdowns and 184 and two touchdowns in two games against No. 2 St. Xavier, 321 yards and two touchdowns against 6-A finalist Male and 227 yards and three touchdowns in just three quarters against 3-A state champion Central.
 He was named co-Paul Hornung Award winner as the state's top player with Boyle County's Lamar Dawson.
 He hauled in 68 passes for 1,793 yards (26.4 yards a catch) and 19 touchdowns as a senior, that ranks fourth all-time in state history.
 He finished his career as one of the state's all-time leading wide receivers with 3,274 yards, which ranks fifth only behind Somerset's John Cole (4,981), Lawrence County's Gerad Parker (4,736), Male's Montrell Jones (4,345) and Mason County's Chris Lofton (3,511).

 In track & field, Parker lettered all four years for the Bruins competing as a sprinter.
 He earned a third-place finish in the 100-meter dash at the 2011 Male All Comers Meet, recording a personal-best time of 11.18 seconds.
-At the 2011 Class 3A Region 4 Championship, he posted a career-best time of 22.57 seconds in the 200-meter dash, placing 3rd, while also helping his 4x100 relay rank top in the state until defeated by rival Louisville Eastern High School at regionals and 4x200 relay squad placed first.
+At the 2011 Class 3A Region 4 Championship, he posted a career-best time of 22.57 seconds in the 200-meter dash, placing 3rd, while also helping his 4 × 100 relay rank top in the state until defeated by rival Louisville Eastern High School at regionals and 4 × 200 relay squad placed first.

-Recruiting

 Parker was rated as the 26th-best wide receiver in the nation by Scout.com.
 He was ranked as the 77th-best wide receiver nationally by Rivals.com and the fifth-best player in the Rivals.com Kentucky postseason top 10.
 Parker chose Louisville over scholarship offers from Kentucky, Indiana and UCF.

 College career

-2011 season

 As a true freshman in 2011, Parker appeared in 11 games.
 He finished sixth on the team with 18 receptions for 291 yards and led the team in touchdowns with six.
 He had two receiving touchdowns at USF.
 He also made a highlight-reel 39-yard touchdown reception in the season-opening win versus Murray State.